renzynx/bliss/README.md

 5. Install certbot `sudo apt install certbot python3-certbot-nginx`.
 6. Make a certificate for backend `certbot --nginx -d api.your.domain`
 7. Make a certificate for frontend `certbot --nginx -d your.domain`

+## File storage

+Bliss support 2 types of storage: local storage or s3.

+### Local storage

+Files are stored directly in /uploads folder as a buffer.

+### S3

+Any S3 server is compatible.

+## Contact

 Have a weird issue that you can't fix?
 DM renzynx#7626 on Discord